iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/coordinate-system.md

 ## Mouse coordinates:

-The current x/y-position of the mouse pointer is displayed at the edge of the 2D-panel.
+The current x/y-position of the mouse pointer is displayed at the edge of the 2D View.

 ![](../../../.gitbook/assets/iVP_Planning_UserInterface_CoordinateSystem8.png)

-The mouse coordinates can be toggled by clicking on the "Mouse Coordinates" icon in the [2D-panel toolbar](the-2d-panel.md#the-toolbar-of-the-2d-panel).
+The mouse coordinates can be toggled by clicking on the "Mouse Coordinates" icon in the [2D View toolbar](the-2d-view.md#the-toolbar-of-the-2D View).

 ![](../../../.gitbook/assets/iVP_Planning_UserInterface_CoordinateSystem9.png)